High Resolution Seismic Waveform Generation using Denoising Diffusion: Methods

 \section{Methods}

-Our approach to generating high-resolution seismic waveforms with a latent diffusion model comprises three primary components.
-Initially, we transform the seismic waveforms into spectrogram representations, which are more amenable to generative modeling than time-domain signals.
-Subsequently, we employ a convolutional variational autoencoder to compress these high-dimensional spectrograms into a lower-dimensional latent space.
-Third, we train a denoising diffusion model based on a U-Net architecture to generate samples within this latent space, which are then mapped back to the spectrogram representation and converted to waveforms during inference.
-In this section we provide a comprehensive description of each component of the generative pipeline (Figure \ref{fig:pipeline}).
+The HighFEM approach to generating high-resolution seismic waveforms with a latent diffusion model comprises three primary components.
+First, we transform the seismic waveforms into spectrogram representations (Section \ref{subsection:data_representation}), which are more amenable to generative modeling than time-domain signals.
+Second, we employ a convolutional variational autoencoder to compress these high-dimensional spectrograms into a lower-dimensional latent space (Section \ref{subsection:dimensional_reduction}).
+Third, we train a denoising diffusion model to generate samples in this latent space (Section \ref{sec:denoising_diffusion}).
+To arrive at the raw waveforms again, we map back the synthesized samples from the latent space to the data space, and convert them from their spectrogram representation to their raw waveform representation.
+In this section, we provide a comprehensive description of each component of the HighFEM GWM pipeline (Figure \ref{fig:pipeline}).
 Detailed explanations of the neural network architectures, which we omit here for brevity, are given in Appendix \ref{app:architectures}.